mries92/BetterCommandMenu/README.md

 - Shows item names and statistics on hover
 - Displays a counter to show how many of each item you have
 - Allows you to close menus with the escape key
-- Protection settings to keep you safe while deciding at the command menu (off by default / configurable / server can force settings)
 - Many optional tweaks to UI appearance

     - Disable the blur effect so you can see your health/buffs